Vicki Gunvalson Teases New Project After Being Demoted On ‘RHOC,’ Follows In Peter Madrigal’s Footsteps

 “Have another fun project in the works.
 Can’t wait to share it all with you all soon,” Gunvalson wrote in the caption of her post, which included two clips of her standing in front of a green screen.

 In the first video, Gunvalson was seen making cute faces as she pretended to pour wine into a wine glass.
 In the second clip, the longtime reality star was seen showing off the engagement ring she received from fiance Steven Lodge earlier this year.
-As The Inquisitr previously revealed, Gunvalson and Lodge got engaged in April after about three and a half years of dating.
+As The Inquisitr previously revealed, Gunvalson and Lodge got engaged in April after about three-and-a-half years of dating.

 Also in her Instagram post, Gunvalson thanked Lodge for taking her to her shoot and offered a big hint by including a hash tag for “Celebrity Slots.”

-As Bravo TV fans may have seen, Vanderpump Rules star Peter Madrigal laughed a social gaming app with Celebrity Slots earlier this year under the name “Peterific Slots.”
+As Bravo TV fans may have seen, Vanderpump Rules star Peter Madrigal launched a social gaming app with Celebrity Slots earlier this year under the name “Peterific Slots.”
 In a statement to PR Newswire in July, Madrigal said that his game was more than the average slot game and applauded the app’s incredible design.
-He also said that the game was tons of fun to plan.
+He also said that the game was tons of fun to play.

 View this post on Instagram